 Throughout Season 1, Veronica occasionally interacts with Lilly Kane's "ghost," but it can safely be assumed these are all figments of Veronica's imagination, since none of them serve as anything more than memory triggers or talks with her own subconscious.
 They don't tell her anything she doesn't already know, and have no affect on the material world at all.
 However, in the very first episode of season 2, Veronica sees and hears what appears to be Lilly Kane's ghost once again, who distracts Veronica and lures her around the corner of a building to a surprise encounter with Weevil, who she talks with just long enough to miss getting back on her bus.
 The bus that later drives off a cliff and explodes.
 Either that's one ridiculously convenient hallucination... or Lilly's ghost really did appear to save Veronica's life.
 Either way, this is never mentioned or referred to afterward.
 Anywhere.
 W.T.F.

 Okay; so Aaron Echols managed to bullshit his way to an acquittal for murdering Lilly Kane.
 Fine.
 Truth in Television.
-(Except not, because bringing up Veronica's medical records should've been an instant mistrial for several reasons and possibly resulted in jail time for Echolls' attorney...)
+(Except not, because bringing up Veronica's medical records should've been an instant mistrial for several reasons and possibly resulted in Echolls' attorney being disbarred...)
 So what happened to the charges for kidnapping Veronica, assaulting Keith, and trying to kill them both by setting some guy's house on fire?
 Did the local prosecutors just forget about HOW they caught Aaron in the first place?

-Except any sort of forensic investigation, you know, at all would have blown huge holes in this story.
-If Keith attacked unprovoked why are Aaron's fingerprints all over the gas which started a fire.
+- Except any sort of forensic investigation, you know, at all would have blown huge holes in this story.
+If Keith attacked unprovoked why are Aaron's fingerprints all over the gas can which started a fire?
 Why was there a fire in the first place?
 And it is somewhat unlikely that Veronica would have climbed inside and locked herself into an old refrigerator, and set it on fire.
 There would certainly be hair and blood inside the fridge from Veronica.
-There are alote more things than that too.
+There are a lot more things than that too.

 Veronica Mars blatantly uses everyone in the show for her ubiquitous 'favours', never seeming to value people for anything other than what she can use them for.
 Like half the characters only exist so they can do something for her every now and again.
 Oh, she almost drives Logan to suicide.
 How do people put up with this shit?